cdklabs/cdk-monitoring-constructs/API.md

 If this is defined, the default resource-specific alarm dedupe string will be set and this will be added as a suffix.

 This allows you to specify the same dedupe string for a family of alarms.
-Cannot be defined at the same time as alarmDedupeStringOverride.
+Cannot be defined at the same time as dedupeStringOverride.

 ---